-Often described as the Eden of the Cook Islands, Nassau is home to about 70 people.
+Often described as the Eden of the Cook Islands, Nassau is home to about 70 people (2016 Census).
 It lies 83 km to the south of Pukapuka.
 Measuring just one square kilometre, it is the only island in the northern Cook Islands without a lagoon.
 Access is gained by inter-island boat from Pukapuka.

 The Suwarrow National Park is the first National Park in the Cook Islands.
-It is uninhabited and an untouched breeding area for turtles, seabirds and crabs.
-Caretakers live on the island during the cyclone off-season from April to November, when cruising yachts often visit whilst transiting the South Pacific.
+It is an uninhabited nature reserve and an important breeding ground for seabirds and turtles.
+Caretakers live on the island during from April to November, when cruising yachts often visit whilst transiting the South Pacific.